keuperj/keuper-labs/_members/bianca.md

   twitter: bianca_lamm
 ---

 PhD Student working on the creation of a large-scale image dataset.
 The images come from the retail environment.
-Furthermore, for computer vision task, e.g. entity matching, on the created dataset is investigated.
+Furthermore, for computer vision task, e.g. entity matching, the created dataset is investigated.